Crucified (Army of Lovers song): Critical reception

 Newcastle Evening Chronicle called it a "clever almost choral rock approach on a lively danceable number", noting its "ebullient bounce".
 People Magazine wrote that "disco goes to church in this hip-hop hallelujah".
-James Hamilton from the Record Mirror Dance Update commented, "Camp and corny party fun from Sweden, this Abba-ishly chorused, phonetic guy rapped, strings swirled and — just to cap it all! — Duane Eddy-ish guitar twanged 0-122bpm jiggly jumper sounds like a pop hit with wide gimmick appeal".
+James Hamilton from the Record Mirror Dance Update commented, "Camp and corny party fun from Sweden, this Abba-ishly chorused, phonetic guy rapped, strings swirled and—just to cap it all!—Duane Eddy-ish guitar twanged 0-122bpm jiggly jumper sounds like a pop hit with wide gimmick appeal".
 Sophie Lawrence reviewed the song for Smash Hits, writing, "It's one of those records where you can imagine everyone at a disco dancing around with their hands in the air, isn't it?
 I like it.
 It's got a gospel feel and really good harmonies on it."
 Edna Gundersen from USA Today said, "Watch for Army of Lovers to succeed Right Said Fred as the newest camp sensation to hop the pond.
 The Stockholm trio's loopy, trashy Eurodisco single, 'Crucified', is the best but by no means the only infectious groove on their Massive Luxury Overdose album."
 Joe Brown from The Washington Post found that "the Army reveals a lyrical obsession with a millenarian-apocalyptic- sacrilege thang, and La Camilla's kitschy cooing includes imitations of Grace Jones and Debbie Harry."

 Chart performance

-"Crucified" peaked at number one in Belgium and number two in Greece and the Netherlands.
+In Europe, "Crucified" peaked at number one in Belgium for three weeks and number two in Greece and the Netherlands.
 Between 1991 and 1992, the song peaked at number three in Austria, number five in Germany, number six in Switzerland, and number eight in Spain and Sweden.
 In the United Kingdom, the single peaked at number 31 on the UK Singles Chart on 23 February 1992, after having reached number 47 the year before.
 On the Eurochart Hot 100, "Crucified" peaked at number 14 in March 1992.
 Outside Europe, the song peaked at number six on both the US Billboard Dance Club Play and Maxi-Singles Sales charts.
+In West Asia, it became a top-20 hit in Israel, peaking at number 12 in its second week on the chart, on 24 September 1991.
 In 2014, the single again charted in the US, reaching number 18 on the Billboard Dance Club Songs chart and number 45 on the Billboard Dance/Electronic Songs chart.